heptarch/heptarch.github.io/about.md

            {
            bio: 'I believe that science, art, and culture thrive in conditions of openness and connection.', },
+           {
+           bio: 'This website, and me, are currently under development.', },
         ];

         window.onload = function() {